getsaucey/framework.saucey/README.md

 ##What it do?
 This framework allows testers to:

+* Control most aspects of the PC, i.e open a native app, run a native app on Xcode/iOS Simulator, etc.
+* Click, right-click, double-click, triple-click & drag via X/Y coordinates
+* Press any keyboard key(s) either in conjunction or individually.
+* iOS/Android gestures, i.e. 4-finger swipe left/right
-* Control selenium & headless drivers with Gherkin
+* Create & maintain tests for selenium & headless drivers with Gherkin
 * Evaluate API endpoints with business-logic driven code
 * Test UI elements with user-driven logic
 * Verify arrangement of files and directories; availability of assets